-We can always tell when there's a new series of Storage Wars on television as we get lots of requests from people asking if we auction off abandoned storage rooms.
+We can always tell when there's a new series of Storage Wars on television as we get lots of requests from people asking if we auction off abandoned storage units.
 If you don't know what I'm talking about, two stars of the show give an insight in to the process.

 We get approached semi-regularly for our units to appear on the TV shows (we recently had an approach for storage in Bristol), the companies have obviously seen the success of the shows in America and thought they fancy a piece of the action.
 It's a lengthy enough process as it is and to 'stage' the auctions as they do on TV would take up too much time.
 For example, they wanted us to put aside five storage lockers for a day for them to use.
 When we're busy we might not even have five storage units for them to use.
 Also, our bad debtors don't all occur at the same time at the same facility, you might get one in our Swindon storage facility and then one in our Warrington storage site.
 To explain, when a customer defaults on their payment with us we obviously try our upmost to recover the payment - it is in our best interests of course.
 The process for this is long, time consuming and therefore expensive.
 Without boring you about the whole process I'll fast forward to what we do when it comes to an end or when the storage unit is "abandoned" as they say on the shows.

 Very occasionally, self storage rooms are abandoned by our customers.
 Perhaps the customer has unexpectedly left the country or has simply decided to stop paying their bills.
 It’s rare, but surprisingly it does happen.
 In this instance we have no real option other than to sell the contents to the highest bidder (as we need the space back to rent to our customers).